HaskellEmbedded/HaskellEmbedded.github.io/pages/links.md

     - arjanb pointed us to [CλaSH FPGA Starter](https://christiaanb.github.io/posts/clash-fpga-starter/), a quick tutorial for the [Terasic DE0-Nano](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=139&No=593).
 - [The Reduceron][reduceron-original] is some very interesting work with an FPGA softcore for running lazy functional programs.
     - It was forked/revived as a [newer project][practical-reduceron] ([GitHub][reduceron-github]).
+- Conal Elliott worked with a Silicon Valley startup, *Tabula*, on massively-parallel execution of Haskell code on a new FPGA-ish architecture (*Spacetime*), using an approach based on [Cartesian Closed Categories][ccc].
+They're now defunct, as far as I know, but supposedly trying to open-source some components.
+I'm aware only of [lambda-ccc][].

 # Compiling to Embedded Targets
 - The [Jhc][]-based [Ajhc][] compiler ([GitHub][ajhc-github], [Hackage][ajhc-hackage]) is a now defunct-project, but seemed to have the aim of compiling Haskell to various other platforms (especially given their "Haskell everywhere" tag).